Sahilphukan/Sahilphukan/README.md

 ## Hello, I'm Sahil Phukan 👋
 ## About Me
-  -A passionate learner with a strong foundation in HTML, CSS, and Python.
-  -Skilled in using MS Word, Excel, and creating visually appealing PowerPoint presentations.
-  -Experienced in photo editing and poster design, creating captivating visuals.
-  -Completed NCC training, which has honed my time management and communication skills in English,Hindi, and Assamese.
-  -Known for my sense of humor and ability to bring a smile to any situation!
-  -Quick learner in any field.
+  -A passionate learner with a strong foundation in HTML, CSS, and Python,Skilled in using MS Word, Excel, and creating visually appealing PowerPoint presentations, Experienced in photo editing and poster design, creating captivating visuals, Completed NCC training, which has honed my time management and communication skills in English,Hindi, and Assamese, Known for my sense of humor and ability to bring a smile to any situation!, Quick learner in any field,
-  -Likes to explore and try new things.
+  Likes to explore and try new things,
-  -Loves to play sports(i.e football,volleyball,batminton,kabbadi,kho-kho etc).
+  Loves to play sports(i.e football,volleyball,batminton,kabbadi,kho-kho etc).
 ## Skills
-  -HTML
-  -CSS
-  -Python
-  -MS Excel
-  -MS Word
-  -PowerPoint Design
-  -Photo Editing
-  -Poster Design
+  HTML,
+  CSS,
+  Python,
+  MS Excel,
+  MS Word,
+  PowerPoint Design,
+  Photo Editing,
+  Poster Design.
 ## Reach me...
   Email: sahilphukan5@gmail.com